MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-flex-container.md

 ## Edit flex containers in HTML

-You can also add flex containers directly to the html of your webpage.
+You can also add flex containers directly to your webpage's HTML with [Visual Studio Code for the Web (preview)](../configure/visual-studio-code-editor.md#edit-web-page-code-from-pages-workspace).

 In order for design studio to recognize and allow canvas editing of custom flexbox divs, the CSS class "**ppFlexContainer**" needs to be applied.

 >[!IMPORTANT]